Last Updated: January 9th, 2023

-Under plans reveiled today (28 August 2019) by Housing Secretary Robert Jenrick, the government will be reviewing a new national model, whereby shared-ownership home owners can potentially buy increments of 1% – compared to 10% currently.
+Under plans revealed by Housing Secretary Robert Jenrick, the government will be reviewing a new national model, whereby shared-ownership homeowners can potentially buy increments of 1% – compared to 10% currently.

-With Shared Ownership, there are likely to be restrictions when it comes to subletting.
+With Shared Ownership, there are likely to be restrictions regarding subletting.
 In the majority of cases, renting is not allowed and even if you are, it will typically only be allowed for short periods of time.

 As all shared ownership properties are leasehold, there are likely to be restrictions in the lease when it comes to making any structural alterations to your home, in some cases the lease will require you to ask permission for redecorating as well.

-When you decide to sell your home it can get a complicated, you should always notify the social landlord of your intention to sell.
+When you decide to sell your home it can get complicated, you should always notify the social landlord of your intention to sell.
 The Landlord (or ex-Landlord at that time) is likely to have the buy-back/first refusal right for a period of time after staircasing to 100%.
 But if you own less than 100% the landlord generally has the right to nominate a purchaser (some social landlords will have an applications list and they work down this, others invite applications).

-If your housing provider fails to find a buyer over a period of time (this is normally 8 weeks from being notified of your intention to sell), you are then free to market your share of the property yourself or through an estate agent.
+Suppose your housing provider fails to find a buyer over a period of time (this is normally 8 weeks from being notified of your intention to sell).
+In that case, you are then free to market your share of the property yourself or through an estate agent.
 However any potential buyer will need to fulfil the housing association’s eligibility criteria for Shared Ownership, as a result, your pool of potential buyers will be reduced.

 We have a team of shared ownership solicitors who will be able to guide you through the process.
-Give us a call today on 0161 930 5350 or email us at firstname.lastname@example.org and we will be able to give you a quotation.
+Give us a call today at 0161 930 5350 or email us at email@example.com and we will be able to give you a quotation.